DKFN/sknk/docs/hands-on/weather.md

 Now that our child and mother app is working independently, lets wire our small applications together.

-Lets start by adding a buildAndServe command to the package.json of the child app, that will package our main app js and lanch a static serve to expose the bundled js locally
+Lets start by adding a buildAndServe command to the package.json of the child app, that will package our child app js and lanch a static serve to expose the bundled js locally

 `superweather/childapp/package.json`